TheCarsonWest/TheCarsonWest.github.io/test/content/Chester A. Arthur.md

 **Chinese Exclusion:**

-* The Edmunds-Tucker Act further extended the Chinese Exclusion Act of 1882, which prohibited Chinese laborers from immigrating to the [[United States]].
+* The Edmunds-Tucker Act further extended the Chinese Exclusion Act of 1882, which prohibited Chinese laborers from immigrating to the [United States](./../united-states/).
 * This policy had a lasting impact on the Chinese American community.

 **Other Policies:**